MEET THE DESIGNER

 Hi, I’m Christy, your creative connection.

-I am a down-to-earth and easy-going person with a passion for inviting interior environments.
+I am a down-to-earth and easy-going person with an enthusiasm for inviting interior environments.
 I can work with any style, but my preference is to mix it up!
 The cliche “variety is the spice of life” comes to mind, as I believe mixing is the spice in decor.
 Different styles can play well together and make a room unique.
 And I love to see a modern spin on traditional accessories.
 In addition, I believe that nature is soothing to the soul.
 I like to bring the outdoors inside, whether it be with branches, plants, stones, or shells; or simply with artwork that features beauty from the open air.
 And nothing can add to a room like fresh flowers.

 As far as my experience in interior design: